DeanLeong/the_garage/README.md

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
+- Create a user concept with auth.
-- _consectetur adipiscing elit._
+- Each user can have one or more motorcycles.
-- _Phasellus dapibus fermentum risus vitae bibendum._
+- The motorcycles each have a page that displays notes taken for that motorcycle.
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+-
-- _etc._
+-

 <br>